SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 > **Note**: This exercise is optional.

-You will now need to run ATC checks on the objects you created and request exemptions to use unreleased API.
+You will now need to run ATC checks on the objects you created and request exemptions to use non-released API.

 To run the ATC checks right click on the `$Z_PURCHASE_REQ_TIER2_###` package and select **Run As** > **ABAP Test Cockpit With...** and select your ATC check variant.
 Confirm by clicking on **OK**.

 <!-- ![ATC checks - select variant](images/select_atc_check_variant.png) -->
 <img alt="ATC checks - interface error" src="images/select_atc_check_variant.png" width="70%">

 The result of the ATC check will appear in the ATC Problems tab.
-As expected, you will get ATC check errors because you are using an unreleased API:
+As expected, you will get ATC check errors because you are using an non-released API:

 <!-- ![ATC checks - interface error](images/interface_atc_checks.png) -->
 <img alt="ATC checks - interface error" src="images/interface_atc_checks.png" width="70%">